-k.
+- k.
 Walter Bouldin Dam.
-Walter Bouldin

-Dam was the last dam built as part of APC's

-efforts to develop the Coosa River.
-Bouldin

-Dam has the largest generating capacity of

-Alabama Power's 14 hydro facilities (11 in

-- 5 Alabama Power's 14 hydro facilities (11 i 6 the ACT Basin).
-It is unusual in design

-- because it was built on a canal.
-The

-- 8 generating capacity is 225,000 kW.
-The

-- 9 project is shown in Figure 4-17.

-10 4-07.
+Walter Bouldin Dam was the last dam built as part of APC's efforts to develop the Coosa River.
+Bouldin Dam has the largest generating capacity of Alabama Power's 14 hydro facilities (11 in the ACT Basin).
+It is unusual in design because it was built on a canal off the Coosa River (Jordan Lake).
+The headwater elevation of Bouldin and Jordan are approximately the same.
+The generating capacity is 225,000 kW.
+The project is shown in Figure 4-17.
+The canal and relationship between the Jordan Project (located east of Bouldin) and the Bouldin Project is shown in Figure 4-18. - 4-07.
 Real Estate Acquisition.
-Land

-- 11 acquisitions and flowage easements were - 12 established for each project.
-A more - 13 complete real estate acquisition description - 14 is included in the individual appendices for
+Lands and other property interests, including flowage easements, were acquired for each project.
+A more complete real estate acquisition description is included in the individual appendices for each project. - 4-08.
+Public Facilities.
+The Corps has developed and maintains public use recreation areas along the shoreline of each project it owns.
+The public use areas include overlook sites, campgrounds, boat launch facilities, day use parks, and rest rooms.
+Some areas have been leased to other agencies and local communities.
+Detailed information regarding the Corps public use areas is available at the Operations Project Management offices for each project.
+A summary of public facilities is included in the individual appendices for each project.